bongnv/injector/README.md

 ### Registering dependencies by factories

-`injector` supports registering dependencies by factories with `CreateComponent` and `CreateNamedComponent`.
+`injector` supports registering dependencies by factories with `ComponentFromFactory` and `NamedComponentFromFactory`.
 The given factory must implement the `Factory` interface and the `Create` will be invoked to create a new component.

 Before the `Create` method is invoked, `injector` will inject dependencies to the given factory.
 After the `Create` method is invoked, `injector` will also inject dependencies to the created component.